anodeus/ai_terminal_assistant/README.md

 **AI Terminal** is a command-line AI utility developed by **Abhi Singh** (`@anodeus`).
-It acts as a lightweight assistant powered by OpenAI and Google Gemini — bundled with system tools like process scanning, diagnostics, file search, and optional web search.
+It acts as a lightweight assistant powered by OpenAI and Google Gemini for Kali Linux, helping users interact with their system efficiently.
+Bundled with system tools like process scanning, diagnostics, file search, and optional web search.

+- **Chat with AI**: Ask questions or get guidance directly in the terminal.
+- **System interaction**: Retrieve system info, search files/folders, and manage tools.
+- **Automation of tools**: Automatically run or control any compatible tool available in Kali Linux, saving time and simplifying workflows.